DataCROP Maize Model Repository Deployment

 Optional: Predefining processor definitions (before initialization)

-Deployers can ship predefined processor definitions that will be imported when a Workflow Editor user clicks Initialize resources.
+In addition to the defaults above, deployers can ship predefined processor definitions that will be imported when a Workflow Editor user clicks Initialize resources.
 This lets each deployed instance come up with a customized processor catalog.

 How to use